 - 10.5.1 Allocate an alphabetical and numerical bid number e.g. NCOP/000/08.
 A central point for numbering is needed in the SCM Unit.
 In each financial year, a new sequence must start e.g. NCOP/0001/09.
 A register must be kept for all numbers issued. - 10.5.2 The closing date and time of the bid. - 10.5.3 Validity period applicable. - 10.5.4 The price must be quoted in Rand e.g. for a fixed price, NCP 7 will be used and for non fixed price NCP 7.2 to be used. - 10.5.5 Compliance with any statutory requirements deemed necessary. - 10.5.6 Evaluation criteria applicable. - 10.5.7 Evaluation method, for example, the two-envelope system. - 10.5.8 The format in which the bid must be submitted, such as the information on the envelope and sealing instructions. - 10.5.9 The number of copies required.
-Do not ask for unnecessary copies or for an excessive number of copies. - 10.5.10 The methods of bid delivery allowed are post and hand delivery to a bid box.
+Do not ask for unnecessary copies or for an excessive number of copies. - 10.5.10 The methods of key bid/quote documentation pack listed under para.10.3 delivery that is allowed is post and hand delivery.
 No faxed or e-mailed bid documents are valid.
-Bid documents must be original documents filled with a black pen and originally signed.
+Bid/quote documents must be original documents filled with a black pen and originally signed.
+A copy of the certified copy is not accepted.
+It is the responsibility of the prospective provider to comply by submitting the key bid/quote documentation in the required format mentioned in this paragraph to avoid being disqualified/not being awarded certain points.